 Born in Columbia, S.C., to Reverend Eugene Avery Adams and Charity Nash Adams, he and his three siblings were raised in a spiritual and intellectually stimulating home.
 His father was an African Methodist Episcopal (AME) minister and social activist who in the 1920s organized the first Negro bank in Columbia and the first statewide civil rights organization in South Carolina.
 None of these activities went unnoticed by young John and they helped to define his later focus and commitments.

 He was educated in the segregated Columbia school system and graduated from Booker T. Washington High School in 1947.
-His undergraduate work was completed at Johnson C. Smith University in Charlotte, N.C., where he earned an A. B. degree in history.
-Five years later after studying at Boston University School of Theology he received a Bachelor of Sacred Theology (S.T.B.)
-By 1956 he had earned his Master of Sacred Theology (M.T.B.) there.
+His undergraduate work was completed at Johnson C. Smith University in Charlotte, N.C., where he earned a degree in history.
+Five years later after studying at Boston University School of Theology he received a Bachelor of Sacred Theology (STB).
+By 1956 he had earned his Master of Sacred Theology (MTB) there.
 While at the university he befriended Martin Luther King Jr., who was pursuing a Ph.D. in systematic theology.
-He became an apostle of King and his doctrine of non-violence.
+He became an apostle of King and his doctrine of nonviolence.
 Adams also studied at Harvard University and Union Theological Seminary.

 As a seminary student Adams was assigned to the pastorate of Bethel A.M.E.
 Church in Lynn, Massachusetts.
 He served on the seminary teaching faculty at Payne Theological Seminary at Wilberforce University in Ohio.
 In 1956 he became President of Paul Quinn College in Waco, Texas, and also served as campus pastor to all the students.

 The white community labeled him a troublemaker.
-Not long afterwards, however, he became a leader of the civil rights movement in Seattle and had earned the respect of both the black and white communities.
+Not long afterward, however, he became a leader of the civil rights movement in Seattle and had earned the respect of both the Black and white communities.
 His articulate assessment of the race problems and his passionate belief in the potential of the city were the sparks that ignited one of the most successful movements in the country.
-He was the key spokesman for black people during the height of the movement in Seattle.
+He was the key spokesman for Black people during the height of the movement in Seattle.

 Civil Rights in Seattle